 - coarse salt and freshly ground black pepper

-- Heat 1 tablespoon of the oil in a wok over high heat.
+- Make the filling: Heat 1 tablespoon of the oil in a wok (or large nonstick saute pan) over medium-high heat.
 Add eggs and swirl to coat the surface of the wok; cook, without stirring, until set, 1 to 2 minutes.
 Transfer to a cutting board; roll up and slice crosswise into 1/4-inch wide strips; set aside.
 Wipe wok clean.

-- Heat the remaining 3 tablespoons of the oil in a wok over high heat.
-Add the pork, stir quickly for 1-2 minutes; transfer to a bowl with a slotted spoon.
+- Heat the remaining 2 tablespoons of the oil in a wok over medium-high heat.
+Using a pair of tongs, lift the meat out of the marinade and transfer it to the wok.
+Stir quickly for 1-2 minutes; transfer to a bowl with a slotted spoon.

-- With remaining oil in wok, add in the garlic and ginger; stir for a few seconds.
+- Add in the garlic and ginger; stir for a 20-30 seconds until fragrant.
 Toss in the coleslaw, bean sprouts, mushrooms, and scallions.
 Cook, stirring, for 2-3 minutes until vegetables are soft.
 Season with a pinch of salt and pepper.

-- Add the pork back to the wok, along with 1/3 cup of hoisin sauce.
+- Add the pork back to the wok, along with 2 tablespoons of hoisin sauce and 2 tablespoons water.
 Mix to combine.
 Taste, and add a pinch more salt and pepper, if necessary.
 Transfer filling to a bowl.

 - Warm tortillas slightly in the microwave.
 Lay on a plate and brush hoisin sauce on each one; top with the moo shu filling, the egg strips, and a sprinkle of scallions.
 Roll up or fold like a taco and enjoy!

 - Note: nutrition calculation does not include any of the serving suggestions.